MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 To view inventory dashboards for your Intelligent Order Management organization, you must first ensure that your organization's Intelligent Order Management build version is 1.0.0.4354 or above.

-Dashboards can only provide you with useful information if your ntelligent Order Management organization is configured to use the Inventory Visibility service.
+Dashboards can only provide you with useful information if your Intelligent Order Management organization is configured to use the Inventory Visibility service.
 For more information, see [Inventory Visibility Add-in overview](/dynamics365/supply-chain/inventory/inventory-visibility).

 To configure the Inventory Visibility service for your Intelligent Order Management organization, follow these steps.